Airfield Defence Guards: Second World War

 While the RAAF did not face a significant ground threat in the first years of World War II, an Air Force Guard mustering was proposed in 1940.
 This mustering was to receive training in infantry tactics to defend RAAF bases against attack and would be modelled on the Royal Air Force Regiment.
-The idea never progressed and those recruited for the task were assigned to other musterings.
+The idea never progressed and those recruited for the task were assigned to other mustering's.
 Following the bombing of Darwin in 1942 and ground attacks on Allied air bases, it was realised that the RAAF needed to defend its own airfields and that ground defence training was required for RAAF personnel.

 Following a request to the Army, Lieutenant Colonel H.H.
 Carr was seconded to the RAAF from 2/22 Battalion AIF in May 1942.
 Further secondments of infantry officers and NCOs followed and the RAAF Defence School was established at Hamilton, Victoria in September of that year.
 The school commenced training Army and RAAF officers and NCOs as Aerodrome Defence Officers and Aerodrome Defence Instructors, who were then posted to RAAF units to deliver ground defence training.

 In October 1942, the Security Guards Unit was formed at Livingstone Field, Northern Territory.
 All RAAF guards were posted to this unit, irrespective of where they were serving.
 The Security Guards Unit was charged with providing guards for operational bases both within Australia and overseas.
 Trainees were instructed in the employment of anti-aircraft guns, ground patrolling, scouting and hand-to-hand combat.
 At first the unit had a strength of 567 personnel, increasing to 943 by July 1943; in that year the unit moved to Darwin.
 The unit was renamed No. 1 Airfield Defence Squadron in April 1945.

 A second unit, the Defence Pool, was established at Noemfoor in December 1944.
 It is believed that guards may have been trained at the Security Guards Unit and then posted to the Defence Pool for operational deployment.
 A detachment of the Defence Pool was deployed to Morotai island in early 1945 in order to prepare a camp for the arrival of the main party of the unit.
-The Defence Pool was subsequently ordered to be disbanded on 28 March 1945; however a reconsideration led to the establishment of No. 2 Airfield Defence Squadron.
-By May of that year ADGs had participated in a number of operations, including the recapture of Tarakan, Brunei and Balikpapan.
-They had also suffered casualties, among them Leading Aircraftman Thomas Irvine and Corporal Clarence Tully who were killed during Japanese raids on Tarakan airfield.
-LAC Irvine died on 5 May 1945 and is believed to be the first ADG killed by enemy action; he is buried in the Commonwealth War Graves Cemetery on Labuan Island.
+The Defence Pool was subsequently ordered to be disbanded on 28 March 1945.
+A reconsideration led to the establishment of No. 2 Airfield Defence Squadron.

+By May 1945, ADGs had participated in a number of operations, including the recapture of Tarakan, Brunei and Balikpapan.
+They suffered casualties, among them Leading Aircraftman Thomas Irvine and Corporal Clarence Tully who were killed during Japanese raids on Tarakan airfield.
+LAC Irvine died on 5 May 1945 and is believed to be the first ADG killed by enemy action.
+He is buried in the Commonwealth War Graves Cemetery on Labuan Island.